Met Police apologise over Daniel Morgan murder probe

 The Met Police has apologised to the family of private detective Daniel Morgan, who was murdered in 1987.

-They have reached a settlement and admitted liability for failings in their investigation of his death.
+The force has reached a settlement and admitted liability for failings in its investigation of his death.

-Commissioner Mark Rowley said Mr Morgan's loved ones had been "repeatedly and inexcusably let down" by the force since inquiries began.
+Commissioner Sir Mark Rowley said Mr Morgan's loved ones had been "repeatedly and inexcusably let down" by the force since inquiries began.

 He added the case had been "marred by a cycle of corruption, professional incompetence, and defensiveness".